tatianno/wrapper-rabbitmq-client/README.md

 It is a message producer for a RabbitMQ Server.

-## Installing AMI2RabbitMQ and Supported Versions
+## Installing RabbitMQProducer and Supported Versions

 RabbitMQProducer is available on PyPI: